 California State University - San Marcos is a wonderful option for students pursuing a Criminology degree.
 California State University - San Marcos criminology students earn 6.5% more than the average criminology grad.
 It is placed in the suburban area of San Marcos, California.

-The most popular degree with students at this school is business administration & management.
 Parents, you will be happy to find out we feel California State University - San Marcos has a comparatively low crime rate.
+Concerned about student debt?
+(We don't blame you!) this school and its $19,536 annual net price may be a great match for you.
 For additional information, check out the college scorecard.

 Eastern Washington University is a great choice for students pursuing a Criminology degree.
 Cheney, Washington presents a charming small-town atmosphere for college students to learn in.